ArtronShop/AutoUploadESP8266/README.md

 Now, the program can't save settings, but next version it can do it

+## Thanks !

+http://chemist.in.ua/ design and build logo

 ## License
 This library open source.
 Copied, distributed for free (use CC-BY-4.0)